 If you want to ‘jazz’ or sweeten the recipe up a bit add raisins or dark chocolate chips.
 The unadulterated version is great for breakfast.
 Nobody argues with having cake for breakfast do they?

-As always, I love to see the photos of your creations so do share them on social media.
+As always, I love to see the photos of your creations so do share them on social media with the tag #freefromfairy.

 - 80 g coconut oil melted (I use Coconut Merchant's because it's delicious)

-- 2 medium free range eggs or 2 tbsp ground flax or chia with 6 tbsp water
+- 2 medium eggs (organic or free range) or 2 tbsp ground flax or chia with 6 tbsp water

 - 3 tbsp dairy free milk